Gilaverbuch/SA_FFP/README.md

 111. Atm gets type=homogeneous/linear/file_name/non/N2/.
 If type=non -> depth=0. for homogeneous c=330. if type=file name -> direction indicates the direction of propagation.
 If type=linear direction->dcdz=slope

 12. Toy profile= soundspeed_east_strat.dat

+For citations, please use:

+Averbuch, G., Assink, J. D., and Evers, L. G. (2020a).
+“Long-range atmospheric infrasound propagation from subsurface sources,” The Journal of the Acoustical Society of America 147(2), 1264–1274, doi: mu10.1121/10.0000792.